malvikasharan/APRICOT/README.md

 ##taxid
 Quick help: `python3 APRICOT/bin/apricot taxid -h`

-Ther same genes or protein names exist across several species, therefore when a user provides gene id of protein name as query, one can limit the search of the query to a certain organism by providing one or multiple taxonomy ids.
+The users can provide gene ids or protein names as queries to APRICOT, which is mapped against UniProt Knowledgebase in order to extract relevant information.
+Since, same gene/protein ids exist across various genomes/proteomes, one can limit the search of the query to a certain organism (rather than all the organisms in the database) by providing one or multiple taxonomy ids.

 When the taxonomy id is not known by the users, this subcommand --taxid  can be used to extract the id by providing species name.

 ````
 usage: apricot taxid [-h] [--species SPECIES] db_path